tikv/website/content/docs/5.1/develop/rawkv/cas.md

 return prevValue;
 ```

-The atomicity guarantees that the new value is calculated based on up-to-date information; if the value had been updated by another thread in the meantime, the write would fail.
+The atomicity guarantees that the new value is calculated based on up-to-date information.
+If the value had been updated by another thread in the meantime, the write would fail.

 {{< warning >}}
 CAS can normally prevent problems from concurrent access, but suffers from [ABA problem](https://en.wikipedia.org/wiki/ABA_problem).
 {{</ warning >}}

 ## Java

-The following example shows a simple example of how to use the `CAS` API in java.
+The following example shows how to use `CAS` API in java.

 ```java
 import java.util.Optional;